iAvicenna/fastq-read-and-write-for-MATLAB-with-C-Mex-/README.md

 It allows block reads.
 There is also a query function that counts the number of sequences and does simple integrity checks on the fastq file to make sure there are no errors.

-# Comparison with fastqread and fastqwrite from bioinformatics toolbox
+# Comparison To fastqread and fastqwrite from Bioinformatics Toolbox

 Number of sequences 2998212